n-szulc/fingeRNAt/README.md

 - `SIMPLE`

     **Calculates distances** between each DNA/RNA residue and ligand; returns 1 if the distance is less than declared threshold (default = 4.0 &#8491;), 0 otherwise.
+Does not take into account distances between hydrogens or hydrogen - heavy atom.

 - `PBS`

     Divides each DNA/RNA residue in **3 groups: Phosphate, Base, Sugar** and for each group **calculates distance** to the ligand; returns three 0/1 values for each group within residue - 1 if the distance is less than declared threshold (default = 4.0 &#8491;), 0 otherwise.
+Does not take into account distances between hydrogens or hydrogen - heavy atom.

     > **_NOTE:_** Only for DNA/RNA with canonical residues.